maggiben/rocko_decoy/client/README.md

 - [eslint fix] yarn eslint:fix
 ```

+## Opening a PR

+Once work is completed and ready for a PR, please make sure to run `yarn build` and `yarn eslint:fix` before opening a PR.
+This will ensure the build is working and wont fail the Netlify build.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.